mathieuher/RetroSki/readme.md

 ### Keep your records
 RetroSki use localStorage to persist generated tracks and records.<br> You can easily export them and share them with friends by using the browser developper tools.

+### Follow your path
+By default ghost mode is activated and you can see your best times while racing<br>
+1. Global record ghost (Fuchsia) -> The all time best registered on the track
+2. Event record ghost (Green) -> The best time registered on the track during this event<br>

+Press the letter <b>G</b> during the race to show/hide the ghosts

 ## 👷‍♂️ What's next ?
 <a href="roadmap.md">Draft of a roadmap</a>